 The mighty river shapes this uniquely rugged setting.

-The steep, multihued banks of the Columbia River help make the Columbia Gorge one of the most scenic wine-tasting regions anywhere.
-Shaped by prehistoric lava flows and cataclysmic ice age floods, the terrain is as rugged as it is scenic.
+The steep, multihued banks of the Columbia River help make the Columbia River Gorge one of the most scenic wine tasting regions anywhere.
+Because it was shaped by prehistoric lava flows and cataclysmic ice age floods, the terrain is as rugged as it is scenic.
 As a result, it offers a dramatic backdrop for the region’s wineries, tasting rooms and vineyards.

-Meanwhile, a small part of the Columbia Valley AVA also sits within the Gorge area.
-However, the Columbia Gorge AVA is one of the few in Washington that is not a subregion of the Columbia Valley AVA.
+The eastern edge of the Columbia Gorge AVA abuts the massive Columbia Valley AVA.
+However, the Columbia Gorge is one of the few Washington AVA’s that is not a subregion of the Columbia Valley.